bblfsh/bblfshd/README.md

 +----------+-------------------------------+---------+--------+---------+--------+-----+-------------+
 ```

-To test the driver you can executed a parse request to the server with the `bblfshctl parse` command,
+To test the driver you can execute a parse request to the server with the `bblfshctl parse` command,
-and an example contained in the docker image:
+and an example contained in the Docker image:

 ```sh
 docker exec -it bblfshd bblfshctl parse /opt/bblfsh/etc/examples/python.py